arneschillert/guitar-notes/Readme.md

 =====

 A cumbersome cheatsheet to help my son learning to play the guitar!

-Current compiled version can be found in directory `final`, or [here!](blob/master/final/cheatsheet-v1.0.pdf?raw=true)
+The compiled version can be found in the directory `final`.

 Workflow